The United Kingdom creates a special visa for graduates of the best universities in the world

 The new visa is part of a set of procedures that include allowing foreigners to Stay and work in the UK for up to two yearsrather than having to leave after completing your course.

-“The visa means that the UK will become a leading international hub for innovation, creativity and entrepreneurship,” British Chancellor of the Exchequer Rishi Sunak said.
+“The visa means that the UK will become a leading international hub for innovation, creativity and entrepreneurship,” said British Chancellor of the Exchequer Rishi Sunak.

 “We want the business of the future to be built here and today, which is why I ask the students to take advantage of this wonderful opportunity to build their career here,” he added.